HasnainKousar/assignment1/readme.md

 Ex:  username:~/assignment1$ touch readme.md
 This will create a new file "readme.md" in the assignment1 directory

-6. rm - a linux command to remove files and directories.
+6. rm : a linux command to remove files and directories.
 Ex:  username:~/assignment1$ rm readme.md
 This will remove the readme.md file from the assignment1 directory

+7. mv : linux command to move/rename files and directories.
+Ex:   username:~/assignment1$ mv readme.md file.txt
+This will rename the readme.md file to the new name 'file.txt'